-In particular, we need to understand what obsession is first and foremost.
-Simply put, it’s when someone constantly focuses on someone or something to the point it’s harmful or consumes their life.
+Obsession is when someone constantly focuses on someone or something to the point it’s harmful or consumes their life.
 It’s unhealthy and often has damaging consequences.

 Related Content: How To Manage Your Partner’s Bad Moods

-Although it can be in the form of something as simple as shopping, people obsess about drugs, alcohol, sex, and gambling.
-The most common obsession is with other people.
+Although the focus could be something which seems harmless, people obsess about drugs, alcohol, sex, shopping, and gambling.
+However, the most common obsession is with people.
 It’s not limited to an obsessive woman or even restricted to a heterosexual relationship because obsessive thinking doesn’t discriminate.